 - William R. Reardon Undergraduate Award

 Awarded for outstanding academic achievement to a student majoring in an arts or humanities discipline, in honor of William R. Reardon, Professor of Dramatic Art (1965-86) and Associate Dean of the College of Letters and Science (1979-86), emeritus.

-In order to be considered for one of the awards, each self-nomination must be accompanied with the following materials:
+In order to be considered for one of the awards, each online self-nomination form must be accompanied with the following materials: